chipguyhere/chipguyOS/docs/EEPROM_counter_scheme.md

 * 11 = Word is the count, but do not apply incrementers yet.
 (Their control bits are still being zeroed)
 * 10 = Word is the count, and incrementers can now apply.
 * 01 = Word is an incrementer.
 * 00 = Disregard the word.

-If more than one word is flagged as being the count, the lowest index word is the count.
+If more than one word is flagged as being the count, the lowest index word that is not 0xFFFFFFFF is the count.

 When the control byte is erased, it is 0xFF, and the first word becomes the count.
 The first word (word[0]) is initialized to contain the initial count.
 The counter is consistent and ready.

 Next, word[1] is erased to 0xFFFFFFFF.
-Then the control byte is set so the second word becomes an incrementer.
+Then the control byte is set so word[1] becomes an incrementer.
 (0b11101111).

 ## Incrementers

 Incrementers are for adding 1 and other small numbers to the count.
 When erased, the value is 0xFFFFFFFF and has no influence on the count.

 To add 1, clear the least significant bit that is still a 1.
 0xFFFFFFFE adds one.
-0xFFFFFFFC adds two.
+0xFFFFFFFC adds another one.

 We can write bigger numbers to increment the count by starting from the most significant byte that is available.
 Bytes are "available" when the counting of ones has not consumed the most significant bit below the byte.